If you shop online, you absolutely need to use a money-saving browser extension when you do your shopping.

 This is my main complaint with CouponCabin as well.

-See, when you visit the webiste, you’ll see all sorts of crazy “Members Only” deals like getting a $100 bonus for spending $100 at Walmart or Target or something insane like that.
+When you visit the webiste, you’ll see all sorts of crazy “Members Only” deals like getting a $100 bonus for spending $100 at Walmart or Target or something insane like that.

 In reality, these offers look incredibly lucrative but usually fall short because of limitations, restrictions, or just not working in the first place.
 That’s why this other user on Reddit thinks CouponCabin is somewhat a scam:

 This is frankly the main reason I stick with Rakuten and don’t really like the direction CouponCabin always goes.